-This sweet potato breakfast hash with chickpeas, onions and colorful bell peppers has been my obsession lately.
-Add to that sliced avocado and a spicy sriracha tahini dressing, and it’s seriously the BEST, and so EASY too!
+Roasted sweet potato breakfast hash with chickpeas, onions and colorful bell peppers has been my obsession lately.
+Add to that sliced avocado and a spicy sriracha tahini dressing, and it’s seriously the BEST and so easy to make!

-When the weekend arrives, or you have a little extra time in the morning during the week, this chickpea and sweet potato hash recipe is a great way to start the day.
+When the weekend arrives, or you have a little extra time in the morning during the week, this sheet pan sweet potato hash recipe is a great way to start the day.
 It’s healthy, well-balanced, full of nutrition, and is just plain tasty!

 Plus, it isn’t just for breakfast and makes a perfectly acceptable vegan lunch or dinner.
 So bon appetit my plant-based loving friends!

 - Sweet Potatoes – Sweet potatoes are delicious in this recipe, but feel free to change it up using your favorite potatoes.
 I’ve also made this potato breakfast hash with gold potatoes, and sometimes I’ll use a combo.
 Whatever potato you decide to use, you’ll need roughly 1 ½ pounds, about 3 large will do.

 - Bell Peppers – The combination of the green and red bell peppers are my favorite.
 You can mix and match various bell pepper colors to suit to your taste, or use what you have on hand.

 - Onion – Use your favorite onion.
 Any will do – yellow, white, or red.